 This site has these publications and other information he produced that we still have available.
 Maybe this information can be useful for people.

-There are still some 4000 hard copies of various publications available, in the old-style mimeograph format, for any that desire them.
 Also, we have also been scanning them and cleaning up to preserve for future availability.

 Something